paramothers/mydocs/ Web Client/Param nodejs study.md

 #### v8 engine based database is MongoDB, released in 2009.
 ###Connect module has been developed by Sencha (EXTJS company )
-**Connect - is one of the middleware module**
+**Connect - is one of the middleware module** **Express - it is web application framework built on top of Connect**

 ##NPM

  node package manager. it has local and global mode.